elixirschool/elixirschool/_posts/2020-10-06-server-side-svg-charts-with-contex-and-liveview.md

 Let's turn our attention to building out that chart with this data now.

 ## Defining Your Chart in LiveView
+Before we build out or component in earnest, it's worth mentioning the pattern that we will be applying to manage state in that component.
+We'll rely on reducers to successively update socket state to initialize the starting state of our component and handle updates.
+Reducers are functions that take a thing and return an updated thing of the same type.
+They allow us to compose neat, clean pipelines that make it easy to build and manage LiveView state and respond to events by updating that state.
+This is a pattern that we'll go into greater depth on in our LiveView book.

 ### Storing Chart Data in State
 First off, we'll teach our `GameRatingsLive` component to query for these games with average ratings and keep them in the socket assigns.

 Recall that earlier we said that we're rendering the `GameRatingsLive` component as a stateful component in the `AdminDashboardLive` LiveView.
-We'll leverage the stateful component's `update/2` lifecycle method to fetch our game and ratings data and store it in socket assigns:
+We'll leverage the stateful component's `update/2` lifecycle method to fetch our game and ratings data and store it in socket assigns.

 ```elixir
 # lib/game_store_web/live/game_ratings_live.ex